apache/tac-website/source/_index.md

 If you have not heard from us within one week of the application closing date, you should assume that you did not qualify on this occasion.
 However, you are welcome to email tac-apply@apache.org for confirmation if you wish.
 We do not provide explanations why a given application was not successful, but you may assume that other applicants had a greater need on this occasion.

-**Note** that, in return for financial assistance, we do ask that you perform some duties while at the event, such as staffing the registration booth and helping spread the Apache Way message; and opening/closing talk sessions for other Speakers.
-But do not worry: you will still have plenty of time to attend talks that interest you, get to see the sights of the hosting city, and meet people from your projects and other folks you have been communicating with.

-**Also note** that participants we support must themselves obtain Travel Insurance (including Medical coverage for those traveling overseas).

 To apply, complete the [on line application](https://tac-apply.apache.org/).